 The most profound difference between the two models lies in how they handle political risk.
 This is rarely discussed in hiring interviews but is the primary driver of execution speed.

 A full-time CMO has a structural incentive to prioritize safety.
-Their mortgage and their unvested equity depend on their longevity in the role.
-Consequently, they often avoid controversial decisions that might upset the founder or the sales leader.
-They build large teams to create “castles” that justify their seniority.
-They spend months on “brand refreshes” because those projects are visible and generally non-confrontational.
+Their mortgage and their unvested equity depend on their longevity in the role. they often avoid controversial decisions that will upset the founder or the sales leader.
+They build large teams to create “castles”.
+That justify their seniority.
+They spend months on “brand refreshes”.
+Because those projects are visible and generally non-confrontational.
+For a deeper look at this, see How to Prep Your Team for a Fractional COO Engagement: The Executive Integrator’s Guide.

 A Fractional CMO has a structural incentive to prioritize velocity.
-They are not trying to build a ten-year career at your company; they are trying to produce a case study.
-Because they are independent, they possess “Political Immunity.”
+They are not trying to build a ten-year career at your company.
+They are trying to produce a case study.
+Because they are independent, they possess “Political Immunity.”.
 They can tell a founder that their product vision is flawed.
 They can tell a sales leader that their follow-up process is broken.
-They can kill a “pet project” that is draining the budget.
+They can kill a “pet project”.
+That is draining the budget.
+For a deeper look at this, see COO vs Director of Operations: Which Role Does Your Company Actually Need?.

 When Full-Time Makes Sense (The Graduation Criteria)